seshanindra1-cmd/CRM-Sales-Analysis-Power-BI-/README.md

 ---

 ## 🔍 Problem Statement
-How can a business monitor and understand its sales pipeline, customer segments, and revenue trends over time?
+How can a business monitor and understand its customer segments, and revenue trends over time?
 The goal is to equip decision-makers with visual tools and metrics to evaluate performance and make data-driven strategies.

 ---